KeepThinkingYX/Xi-Yang/README.md

 ## News

+> 2023.02.28 Our work "Multi-Granularity Archaeological Dating of Chinese Bronze Dings Based on a Knowledge-Guided Relation Graph" and "Parts2Words: Learning Joint Embedding of Point Clouds and Texts by Bidirectional Matching between Parts and Words" will be presented at CVPR 2023.

 > 2023.01.04 Our work "[Efficient Human-in-the-loop System for Guiding DNNs Attention](https://arxiv.org/abs/2206.05981)" will be presented at IUI 2023.

 > 2022.09.08 Received project support from the Young Scientists Fund of the National Natural Science Foundation of China.